w3f/Grants-Program/applications/kylin_network.md

 #### Project Architecture
 To solve the above existing problems, we need a state-of-art solution to solve the above problems.
 The architecture of Kylin Network includes below four major components:

-* **Kylin Data Analytics** is a combination of analyzing tools designed for data warehouses.
+* **Kylin Data Analytics** is a combination of analytic tools designed for data warehouses.
 It extracts meaningful data findings, patterns, interpretation, and finally implements low-cost commercialization functionalities for the public.
 It also provides a query engine and restful API for third-party applications (Dapps, Networks, etc.) or external analytics tools (BI tools, Machine Learning, etc).
 * **Kylin Data Oracle** is an advanced decentralized data feeding protocol powered by Polkadot offering multiple, real-time data sources with much lower cost.
 With complementarity to and synergy with off-chain workers (OCW) as one kind of Oracle Node implementations, it can better guarantee the security and accuracy of external data by verifying the data integrity and the validity that Oracle Node provided.
 * **Kylin Data Marketplace** is an open platform for data exchange and pricing.
 Dapps built on Polkadot can easily and efficiently collect both off-chain and on-chain data only paying a very competitive fee.
 Kylin seeks to extend the data provisional resources across all possible data types/sources including but not limited to things like social media posts, flight information, exchange rates, weather reporting, etc.
 * **Kylin Token $KYL** is the native token of Kylin Network which will play the role of governance and other utilities. $KYL is necessary to secure and power the decentralized data network.